Tips on Buying Second Hand Camera and Equipment in Singapore

 Local or export (gray or overseas) set?

-Some equipment are sold at different prices in different countries.
+Some equipment is sold at different prices in different countries.
 Most of the time, export sets are cheaper.
 More buyers are interested in purchasing local sets.
-This is important if you are looking for an item that is still covered under warranty - export items normally do not come with (local) warranty. -
+This is important if you are looking for an item that is still covered under warranty - export items normally do not come with a (local) warranty. -

 Brand (manufacturer) or shop warranty?

 Brand warranty means that if there is any problem with the equipment, you can send it directly to the brand's service centre for repair.
 For shop warranty, it means that the warranty is covered under the shop and you have to send the equipment back to the shop to fix any problem.
-Whereas, the shop may get external technician to fix the equipment or ship it (export set) to the overseas service centre and it will usually take longer for you to get back your equipment compared to local service centre.
-Items covered under shop warranty are usually cheaper and the salesman may even offer you a longer warranty period.
+Whereas, the shop may get an external technician to fix the equipment or ship it (export set) to the overseas service centre and it will usually take longer for you to get back your equipment compared to the local service centre.
+Items covered under a shop warranty are usually cheaper and the salesman may even offer you a longer warranty period.

-Be sure to know what you want (cheaper with less or no local warranty VS more expensive with local warranty) and clarify before you purchase the camera or equipment from the seller. -
+Be sure to know what you want (cheaper with less or no local warranty VS more expensive with a local warranty) and clarify before you purchase the camera or equipment from the seller. -

 Receipt?

 Without the receipt, the seller can easily claim the equipment has a younger age.
-Although equipment like camera lenses may have the year of manufacture indicated as a code, the buyer may claim that it is a unsold set bought directly from the shop.
+Although equipment like camera lenses may have the year of manufacture indicated as a code, the buyer may claim that it is an unsold set bought directly from the shop.
 If you are sending the equipment to the service centre, you will need the equipment's warranty to be registered and you will need the receipt if it has not. -

 Condition of the equipment?
 Mint?

 Sellers may indicate a rating out of 10 for the condition of the equipment.
 However, do note that there is no guideline for the rating and most sellers are likely to over-declare the condition.
-Do not believe completely if the seller says the equipment has mint condition.
+Do not believe completely if the seller says the equipment has a mint condition.
 Check thoroughly! -

 Photos?

-If the seller can send you photos of the equipment before meeting up with you, it will be more ideal.
+If the seller can send you photos of the equipment before meeting up with you, it will be ideal.
 You will be able to tell the cosmetic (physical looks) of the equipment and not risk wasting the trip down.

 Reason for selling?

 Always ask the seller for the reason for selling the equipment.
-If the seller is not hiding anything from you, he will probably be able to reply you almost immediately.
+If the seller is not hiding anything from you, he will probably be able to reply to you almost immediately.
 Of course, the seller can easily create a false story but the more lies he tells, the greater chance he will be exposed.

-- the seller has given up on photography
+- The seller has given up on photography

 -